evitolins/refresher.js/README.md

 Simply repeat a definable callback using requestAnimationFrame().

 This simple object has proven useful several times in the past, so I thought I'd share it with the world.
 Please read below to get you started on repeating everything you can think of.
-There are plenty of options to allow for more advanced control, if needed.
+For those who might need it, there are plenty of helpful methods provided to allow for more advanced control.
 I imagine it has potential for gaming clocks, data polling, and any other repeatitive task your JS brains can come up with.
 Have fun!

 ## Installation
 **Basic**